everdro1d/learn-a-language/README.md

-# learn a language
+# learn a language - Rust
+### This branch is for Rust language.
-use branches for sorting.
+Use branches for sorting.